Mark Stanley (musician)

-Mark Stanley (born November 7, 1968) is an American musician, songwriter, and record producer based in Maryland, USA.
-A multi-instrumentalist, composer and producer, his primary instrument is guitar, on which he touches a wide mix of styles, including jazz, psychedelia, post-punk, art rock, avant-pop, and avant progressive rock.
+Mark Stanley is an American musician, songwriter, and record producer based in Maryland, USA.
+A multi-instrumentalist, composer and producer, his primary instrument is guitar, on which he touches a wide range of styles.

-Stanley has been working with members of The Muffins since his first recording, "Disconcerto" by Chainsaw Jazz (1993).
+Stanley’s first recording was "Disconcerto" by Chainsaw Jazz (1993).

-He has performed live with The Muffins, 9353, Chainsaw Jazz, Clutch, Kristeen Young, Spookey Ruben, and Troy Van Leeuwen (Queens of the Stone Age, Perfect Circle, Failure).
+He has performed live with 9353, Chainsaw Jazz, Clutch, Kristeen Young, Spookey Ruben, and Troy Van Leeuwen (Queens of the Stone Age, Perfect Circle, Failure).

 Stanley was a founding member of the band Handsome (band) with Peter Mengede (Helmet).
 He is the songwriter, vocalist and guitarist for the band Spy Machines (Jean Paul Gaster, Mike Dillon, and Hank Upton) and co-fronts the band Farquhar with Mark Smoot.
 He has recorded under the pseudonyms Johnny Foodstamps, Pig Manikin, and Levitating Pam.

 Education

 Stanley studied at Berklee College of Music before graduating from NYU with a degree in Jazz Studies.

 His private teachers include Wayne Krantz, Hal Galper, Bruce Arnold, Charlie Banacos and Paul Bollenback.